oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 ## Task 3: Provide Access Details in the values.yaml File

+The folder that contains the Banking and Trading application code also contains the `values.yaml` file.
+This is the manifest file, which contains the deployment configuration details for the Banking and Trading application.
 Edit the `values.yaml` file to provide the URL to access Keycloak and other access details.

+To provide the configuration and environment details in the `values.yaml` file:

 1. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder.

-Enter the values that you have noted down for the following fields under `security` in `UserBanking`.
+2. Enter values that you have noted down for the following fields under `security` in `UserBanking`.

     * `clientSecret`: Enter the value of the client secret value that you had copied in step 11 of Task 2.
     * `issuerURL`: Enter the URL that you had copied in step 14 of Task 2.
     * `logoutRedirectURL`: Enter the URL in the format, `http://$CLUSTER_IPADDR/bankapp`.
 Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in Task 1.
 For example, `http://192.0.2.117/bankapp`.

+3. Under `StockBroker`, set `deploymentEnabled` to `true`.
+You must set this flag to true before deploying the Stock Broker service.

-2. Save the changes you have made to the `values.yaml` file.
+4. Save the changes you have made to the `values.yaml` file.

-## Task 4: Build the Container Images for the Microservices in the Bank and Trading Application
+## Task 4: Build the Container Images for the Microservices in the Banking and Trading Application

-The code for the Bank and Trading application is available in the installation bundle in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp` folder.
-Build container images for each microservice in the Bank and Trading application.
+The code for the Banking and Trading application is available in the installation bundle in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp` folder.
+Build container images for each microservice in the Banking and Trading application.

 To build container images for each microservice in the sample: